 Late last year, TechWell and Tricentis jointly fielded a survey of testers and testing leaders.
-About 400 people responded with thoughts about how they are testing today, where they spend the most time, what holds them back.
+About 400 people responded with thoughts about how they are testing today, where they spend the most time, and what holds them back.
 We also looked at job satisfaction levels and the level of respect testing receives.
 The findings are summarized in a report released today, “Expectations vs. Reality: The Role of Testing in a DevOps Transformation.”

 When we set out to conduct this survey, we were particularly interested in understanding how all of this varies – what testers do, how they feel, and how much the role is prioritized – as an organization progresses towards DevOps maturity.